prpole/dissertation/throughput/main.md

 "fixed" in the Mars Trilogy is most often the inability of the atmosphere to support life.

+The vision of one who "fixes things by thinking about them" could be taken as a neat encapsulation of the utopian imaginary---not surprising, given that the phrase comes from one of the only self-identified utopian authors extant.[^ln-robinson-utopian] Focusing his utopian thinking on the material flows between the human and its surroundings, Robinson develops his version of an ecotopian imaginary, which we might define as the narrative construction of a speculative social ecology that present an alternative and challenge to the state of human ecology.
+But Robinson puts that same ecotopian function in the minds of his characters---and supplements it with the means necessary for meaningful environmental praxis---by using robotic technology as a narrative device for translating thought into physical transformations.
+At least on Mars, an ecotopian imaginary's only bridge to reality is formed by accepting the role of highly transformative material technologies and mobilizing them in pursuit of alternative social ecologies.

+But there are reasons to believe this conclusion is applicable to Earth, as well.
+Creating the conditions for an ecology where those conditions do not exist, as is the case in Mars terraformation, is not so different from imagining *fixes* when the conditions of life are spiraling out of balance.
+(Robinson himself says as much in his several novels related to terraformation.)
+When we reframe the question of transformative technologies in terms of Earthling environmentalism, though, things get much more complicated.

+***

 Breaking the barrier between human thought and environment, unlimited powers of environmental transformation---all of this should sound like rank Prometheanism, or the (often implicit) view that "nature" is something to be